MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Notes

-- Intended for more thorough PM including resources, schedule, budgets and timelines.
+- Intended for more thorough project management including resources, schedule, budgets and timelines
 - Provides a more modern visual experience, including Kanban view
 - Supports enterprise portfolio management
 - Integration with other task platforms is not great
-- Ranges in cost from USD $10-55 user/month
+- Requires additional licensing

 ## Dynamics365 Project Operations